MicrosoftDocs/Viva/WorkplaceAnalytics/Use/viva-insights-my-team.md

 ## Prerequisites

-For you to obtain access to the **My team** page, the following must be in place:
+For you to obtain access to the **My Team** page, the following must be in place:

 * **Manager access** &ndash; Confirm that the Workplace Analytics admin has set to "on" the manager setting that enables managers to see Team insights.
 Admins make this setting in Workplace Analytics in the [Manager settings](../use/manager-settings.md).
 * **No other roles** &ndash; You have been assigned _no other_ Workplace Analytics role, including admin, analyst, or program manager.